Home Stays How to Book a Luxury Villa

 Maximum occupancy and guest registration

 Villa rental agreements specify a maximum occupancy — exceeding it can void your rental agreement and in some jurisdictions triggers a legal obligation on the owner.
-Some regions (Italy in particular) also require guest registration with local authorities within 24 hours of arrival — a process the owner or platform should handle, but which you should confirm is being managed.
+Some regions (Italy in particular) also require guest registration with local authorities within 24 hours of arrival.
+Confirm that the owner or platform is managing this process.
 It is not optional.

 Read This Carefully